Curve25519

 In cryptography, Curve25519 is an elliptic curve used in elliptic-curve cryptography (ECC) offering 128 bits of security (256-bit key size) and designed for use with the Elliptic-curve Diffie–Hellman (ECDH) key agreement scheme, first described and implemented by Daniel J. Bernstein.
 It is one of the fastest curves in ECC, and is not covered by any known patents.
-The reference implementation is public domain software.
+The reference implementation is public-domain software.

 The original Curve25519 paper defined it as a Diffie–Hellman (DH) function.
 Bernstein has since proposed that the name Curve25519 be used for the underlying curve, and the name X25519 for the DH function.

 Mathematical properties

-The curve used is $y^2 = x^3 + 486662x^2 + x$, a Montgomery curve, over the prime field defined by the pseudo-Mersenne prime number $2^{255} - 19$ (hence the numeric "25519" in the name), and it uses the base point $x = 9$.
+The curve used is y^{2} = x^{3} + 486662·x^{2} + x, a Montgomery curve, over the prime field defined by the pseudo-Mersenne prime number $2^{255} - 19$ (hence the numeric "25519" in the name), and it uses the base point with $x = 9$.
 This point generates a cyclic subgroup whose order is the prime $2^{252} + 27742317777372353535851937790883648493$.
 This subgroup has a co-factor of 8, meaning the number of elements in the subgroup is 1/8 that of the elliptic curve group.
 Using a prime order subgroup prevents mounting a Pohlig–Hellman algorithm attack.

 The protocol uses compressed elliptic point (only X coordinates), so it allows efficient use of the Montgomery ladder for ECDH, using only XZ coordinates.

 Curve25519 is constructed such that it avoids many potential implementation pitfalls.

 The curve is birationally equivalent to a twisted Edwards curve used in the Ed25519 signature scheme.